aman-roy/mp3_downloader/README.md

 # Mp3_Downloader
-A simple puthon program from which you can download the songs by just entering the name.
+A simple python script from which you can download the songs by just entering the name.
 You can also download by entering a list of name, youtube link or list of youtube links.

 Python version :- Python 3.4.3+